 - Adhering to this policy and applying it consistently and fairly. - Supporting pupils in adhering to this policy. - Promoting a supportive and high-quality learning environment. - Modelling high levels of behaviour. - Being aware of the signs of behavioural difficulties. - Setting high expectations for every pupil. - Being aware of the needs, outcomes sought, and support provided to any pupils with specific behavioural needs. - Keeping the relevant figures of authority up-to-date with any changes in behaviour.
-The relevant figures of authority include: - SENCO. - Headteacher. - Subject leader. - As authorised by the headteacher, sanctioning pupils who display poor levels of behaviour.
+The relevant figures of authority include: - SENCO. - Headteacher / Principal. - Subject leader.

+- As authorised by the headteacher / Principal, sanctioning pupils who display poor levels of behaviour. - Developing supportive, respectful, and trustworthy relationships with each other.